kilgoretrout1985/default-py-template/README.md

 2) Search all occurences of `projectname` in project files (and in directory structure) and replace them with `yourrealprojectname`.

+3) Browse `setup.cfg` and `README.md` to change author name, email and github links to the actual ones.

 ## (c)